silverstripeltd/silverstripe-forager-elastic-enterprise/README.md

 ## Activating EnterpriseSearch

-To start using EnterpriseSearch, define environment variables containing your private API key, endpoint, and prefix.
+To start using Elastic Enterprise Search, define environment variables containing your private API key, endpoint, and prefix.

 ```
 ENTERPRISE_SEARCH_ENDPOINT="https://abc123.app-search.ap-southeast-2.aws.found.io"
+ENTERPRISE_SEARCH_ENGINE_PREFIX="engine-name-excluding-variant"
 ENTERPRISE_SEARCH_API_KEY="private-abc123"
-ENTERPRISE_SEARCH_ENGINE_PREFIX="value-excluding-index-name"
 ```

-## Configuring EnterpriseSearch
+## Configuring Enterprise Search

-The most notable configuration surface for EnterpriseSearch is the schema, which determines how data is stored in your EnterpriseSearch index (engine).
-There are four types of data in EnterpriseSearch:
+The most notable configuration surface for Enterprise Search is the schema, which determines how data is stored in your Enterprise Search index (engine).
+There are four types of data in Enterprise Search:

 - `text` (default)
 - `date`